joffreyBerrier/vue-spreadsheet/README.md

   :disable-sort-thead                  | Array      | That contains the disabled th :loading                             | Boolean    | True => Hidden TbodyData / show slot loader | false => contrary
   :parent-scroll-element               | Object     | That contains the HTML attribute which overflow-y: scroll (by-default is 'html')
-  ----                                 |            | That contains a top and left position you want to add to the select :select-position                     | Object     | That contains a top and left position you want to add to the select :submenu-tbody                       | Array      | That contains the submenu-tbody :submenu-thead                       | Array      | That contains the submenu-thead
+    ....                               |            | That contains a top and left position you want to add to the select :select-position                     | Object     | That contains a top and left position you want to add to the select :submenu-tbody                       | Array      | That contains the submenu-tbody :submenu-thead                       | Array      | That contains the submenu-thead

 Options                                | Type       | Description
 ---------------------------------------|------------|-------------------------
-  :drag-to-fill                        | Boolean    | That activates drag to fill
   :fuse-options                        | Object     | That contains an object of fuse configuration look on her website: http://fusejs.io/
-  :new-data                            | Object     | That contains the type of data when you have empty cell in a row :sort-header                         | Boolean    | That activates sort button on header :submenu-thead                       | Array      | That contains the submenu-thead :tbody-data                          | Array      | That contains data :tbody-index                         | Boolean    | That displays the index of each row on the left of the table :trad                                | Object     | That contains an object of translating
+  :new-data                            | Object     | That contains the type of data when you have empty cell in a row :sort-header                         | Boolean    | That activates sort button on header :tbody-index                         | Boolean    | That displays the index of each row on the left of the table :trad                                | Object     | That contains an object of translating